Albuquerque Car Accident Attorneys

 Even if the at-fault driver clearly breached their duty of care, the insurance companies and defense teams representing the at-fault driver will usually dispute whether the at-fault driver’s negligence was “a cause” of your injuries.
 Our team at Martinez, Hart, Sanchez & Romero is well-versed on these defense strategies.
 We are ready to listen to your case, help analyze the other driver’s negligence and causation, and, ultimately, help you prove the personal injuries you suffered.

-Unlike states which use a contributory negligence model (which means some degree of culpability by the injured party/the plaintiff will prevent them from receiving damages), New Mexico is a pure comparative negligence state.
+Unlike states that use a contributory negligence model (which means some degree of culpability by the injured party will prevent them from receiving damages), New Mexico is a pure comparative negligence state.
 In this case, a percentage of fault for each party is determined, and damages are awarded according to those determinations.
 This makes it possible for a driver to be partially responsible for what occurred and still be eligible for damages.

 Steps to Take After an Albuquerque Car Accident